Materials-Informatics-Laboratory/Catalyst/README.md

 python -m pip install torch torch-geometric
 ```

 If you are using CUDA-enabled PyTorch, install the PyTorch build that matches your CUDA version using the official PyTorch installation instructions.
+Note, Catalyst is supposerted on Python 3.10 and up, but your version of PyTorch will dictate your python version.

 For development and testing: